England national under-17 football team: Latest squad

-For the 2022–23 season players born on or after 1 January 2006 are eligible.
-Players born between January and August 2006 are first-year scholars in the English academy system, players born from September 2006 to August 2007 will be eligible to enter the full-time academy system at the start of the 2023–24 season.
+For 2026 UEFA European Under-17 Championship qualifying games, players born on or after 1 January 2009 are eligible.
+Players born between January and August 2009 are first-year scholars in the English academy system, players born from September 2009 to August 2010 will be eligible to enter the full-time academy system at the start of the 2026–27 season.
+With 18 of the 24 selected players originating from diverse backgrounds, the team serves as a strong testament to shared commitment and unity.

-The following players were named in the squad for qualifying games against Lithuania, Georgia and Israel, to be played between 25-31 October 2022.
+The following players were named in the squad for the 2025 FIFA U-17 World Cup, to be played November 2025.

+Caps and goals correct as of 18 November 2025, after the match against Austria.

 Recent call-ups

 The following players have previously been called up to the England under-17 squad and remain eligible.